 C++ Multi Level Inheritance Example

-Let's see the example of multilevel inheritance in C++.
+Let's explore a demonstration of multilevel inheritance in C++.

 Example